BMW M3: Canadian Edition

 Prior to the release of the North American specification M3, BMW Canada sold 45 of the European specification M3s.
 At the time, BMW North America was opposed to importing the E36 M3 (due to its high price and the poor sales of the previous M3).
 The Canadian Edition M3 was imported using a loophole that allows low volumes of Norwegian-certified cars to be sold in Canada.
-Despite a high price of nearly $60,000 CAD, all 45 cars were sold in 3 days in early 1994.
-As with other European specification M3s, these 45 cars had the 213 kW version of the S50 engine, oil temperature gauge and glass headlights.
-Each of the Canadian Edition cars has an individually-numbered plaque on the glovebox which reads "S50 B30 Limited Production Canadian Edition".
-The cars also have a numbered engraved plaque in both the glovebox and the custom leather case which holds the owner's manuals.
+Despite a high price of nearly $60,000 CAD, all 45 cars were sold in 3 days.
+42 of the M3s arrived in Canada via boat in January 1994, with the final 3 cars shipping sometime in the following few months.
+As with other European specification M3s, these 45 cars had the 213 kW version of the S50 engine, oil temperature gauge and glass headlights, as well as Canadian-required equipment such as a third brake light and daytime running lights.
+Each of the Canadian Edition cars has an individually-numbered plaque on the inside of the glovebox which reads "S50 B30 Limited Production Canadian Edition" as well as a special owners manual pouch with a similar plaque.
+The cars were numbered at random, with no correlation to VIN numbers, options or production date.

 When the North American specification M3 was released in 1995, it was initially not available in Canada.
 Sales of the North American M3 in Canada began in 1997.